fbusching/twitterbots.md/first_draft.md

 [labnol.org/bots](https://script.google.com/macros/s/AKfycbwWSRgdQ7ji6TH1njlimjZiM81M7MdHA34BliELlrANouhfIBXz/exec)

-go the choose what  to the page you have your 4 codes and copy them into their appropriate space. select a search on twitter, decide the amount of time your bot will run for,and choose what you want your bot to do under "actions". then choose what your bot will say. hit save and it will run. one thing to remember, you can change what your first bot does, but once you want to make another bot, you have to pay for it.
+Go the choose what  to the page you have your 4 codes and copy them into their appropriate space. select a search on twitter, decide the amount of time your bot will run for,and choose what you want your bot to do under "actions".
+Then choose what your bot will say. hit save and it will run.
+One thing to remember, you can change what your first bot does, but once you want to make another bot, you have to pay for it.
+## Example
+I currently have a bot running on twitter called @trvestuff and it retweets tweets with the key words "climate change is real" from 10:30 am -1:00 pm.